 On-Campus Resources for Study Abroad

 All students studying abroad with International Programs are required to take a one credit pre-departure course called International Perspectives (INTL BUS 365).
-Admitted study abroad students will receive information about enrolling for the course after they have been admitted.
+Admitted study abroad students will receive information about enrolling for the course after they have been selected for a program.

 Spring 2017 Study Abroad Participants